asimons04/tesseract/README.md

 You can add modifiers to fine tune this somewhat:
 - `!term`: Prefixing a keyword with an exclamation mark will compare it as case-sensitve.
 Useful for filtering acronyms.
 - `^term`: A carat tells the filter to check that the post elements start with the provided term.
-- `*term`: An asterisk disabled whole word checking will filter a post if the keyword is contained within other words.
+- `*term`: An asterisk disables whole word checking and will filter a post if the keyword is contained *within* other words.

 At this time, modifiers cannot be combined.
 Perhaps that is something that will be implemented later.

+### Alternate Sources Menu
+As a media-savvy individual, I'm highly against posting archive links as the canonical links for news posts.
+You have no idea where the headline comes from, and it's kind of like "trust me, bro".
+It also breaks the MBFC integration, so there's also that.
+I believe it is important to always have the source of a headline clearly and easily visible when browsing news/politics communities.

+That said, I get that some people prefer archived copies for various reasons.

+So, I'm flipping the way Lemmy UI does it on its head.

+All link posts will have a dropdown menu next to the link which contains alternate links to the post URL from Ghost Archive, 12ft.io, and Archive Today.

+For Youtube, Invidious, and Piped URLs, the dropdown will instead have links for the canonical YouTube video and both Invidious and Piped links.
+The Invidious/Piped links will point to your preferred instance of each as defined in the app settings.

+*Please* stop commenting 'Paywalled' when someone shares a news post  :)

 ### Designed for desktop and mobile.
 Install as a PWA on either or just use it through the web.